Controllable Sequence Editing for Biological and Clinical Trajectories: Results

-Beyond examining the \textit{direct effects} of the interventions on \name's concepts, we additionally examine the \textit{indirect changes} in \name-generated patients' lab values resulting from glucose modifications.
-In both eICU-T1D and MIMIC-IV-T1D cohorts, lowering glucose also leads to a reduction in white blood cell (WBC) count~(Figure~\ref{fig:t1d}b; Appendix Figure~\ref{fig:supp_t1d}a).
-This aligns with clinical knowledge, as T1D is an autoimmune disorder where immune activity, including WBC levels, plays a critical role~\cite{quattrin2023type}.
-When we intervene on \name to reduce WBC levels instead of glucose, glucose levels also decrease across both cohorts~(Appendix Figure~\ref{fig:supp_t1d}b,c), reinforcing the interdependence of these physiological markers.
+Beyond examining the \textit{direct effects} of the interventions on \name's concepts, we examine the \textit{indirect changes} in \name-generated patients' lab values resulting from glucose modifications.
+In both eICU-T1D and MIMIC-IV-T1D cohorts, lowering glucose also leads to a reduction in white blood cell (WBC) count~(Fig.~\ref{fig:t1d}b,~\ref{fig:supp_t1d}a).
+This aligns with clinical knowledge, as T1D is an autoimmune disorder where immune activity, including WBC levels, plays a critical role~\citep{quattrin2023type}.
+When we intervene on \name to reduce WBC levels instead of glucose, glucose levels also decrease across both cohorts~(Fig.~\ref{fig:supp_t1d}b,c), reinforcing the interdependence of these physiological markers.
 Finally, we show that modifying multiple lab tests simultaneously can produce compounding effects.
-When we intervene on \name to reduce both glucose and WBC levels, the resulting \name-generated patients resemble healthy individuals even more closely than other T1D patients, suggesting that \name can capture the joint impact of multiple simultaneous edits on a patient~(Appendix Figure~\ref{fig:supp_t1d}d).
+When we intervene on \name to reduce both glucose and WBC levels, the resulting \name-generated patients resemble healthy individuals even more closely than other T1D patients, suggesting that \name can \textit{capture the joint impact of multiple simultaneous edits on a patient}~(Fig.~\ref{fig:supp_t1d}d).
+Altogether, we demonstrate that direct temporal concept edits via \name enables actionable interpretability and tangible \textit{in silico} hypothesis exploration.